zmlka/undisciplinary/fonts.md

 it is easier for me to have a go to list of «good enough» instead of torturing out an eventual bad decision.

-So I am sifting, results below.
+So I am sifting.
+Results below.
 Ordered in terms of least likeliness to be removed from the list after more sifting.

 1. **Berthold Baskerville** – Extremely clean, lovely italics.
 Legible.